softwareliberationarmy/repo-man/readme.md

 * the number of major issues found in the file (SonarQube)
 * the number of code smells found in the file (SonarQube)

+To use the "risk" diagram, currently you must have a valid SonarQube project to point to.
+The appSettings.json file contains the settings for the SonarQube endpoint (you can store this information in User Secrets).
+Additionally you must also provide the project key, which is the unique identifier for the project in SonarQube.
+This can be passed in through the command line.

-* Files are shown in the folder structure of the repository.
+Files are shown in the folder structure of the repository.
 Here is a diagram of the repo-man repository:

 ![Visualization of this repo](./diagram.svg)